Gift-giving becomes a drag when we let expectations add constraints to the process.

 Fun – 4 | Meaningful/Useful – 3 | Difficulty Level – 3

-Drawing names is such an easy way to simplify giving, but it’s a million times simpler when you use something more sophisticated than a baseball cap.
+Drawing names is such an easy way to simplify giving, but it’s a million times simpler when you use something more sophisticated than a baseball cap or bowl.
 Check out some of these options and see if they don’t make you want to draw names this year just so you can try them out!

-Elfster – what a great name!
-Beautiful site, lots of great features.
+Elfster – Beautiful site, lots of great features.

 DrawNames – this was recommended by a friend, and it looks good too.